Vishal73040/BotBrowser/docker/wizzair-docker/README.md

 └── screenshots/    # Screenshots for academic review
 ```

-> **Tip:** Review `Dockerfile` and `docker-compose.yml` for detailed configuration options.
+> **Tip:** Review `Dockerfile` and `docker-compose.yml` for configuration options.

 ---

 ## Getting Started

-⚠️ **Before proceeding:** Ensure you have proper authorization to test against any target systems.
+⚠️ Before proceeding, ensure you are authorized to test any target systems.
 This setup is for academic environments and controlled testing only.

 1. **Add Files**